s0288/aya_simple/README.md

-Minimal implementation of a Telegram chatbot
+Minimal implementation of a fasting chatbot.